History of Michael Strahan in Timeline

 2016: Hosting The $100,000 Pyramid Revival

-In 2016, ABC announced that Michael Strahan would be hosting a summer revival of The $100,000 Pyramid.
+In 2016, Michael Strahan began hosting a summer revival of The $100,000 Pyramid on ABC.

 Loading Video...

-2016: Joining Good Morning America Full-Time
+2016: Joins Good Morning America Full-Time

 In December 2018, Michael Strahan volunteered at St. Jude Children's Research Hospital and was featured in a series of holiday promotions.